ABOUT

 Both belong here.

-• A calm resource center pointing toward trusted support beyond this space
+• A calm resource center pointing to trusted support

 You won’t find outrage-driven content, pressure to agree, or language designed to provoke.